Tosca tester

 QAOps (short for Quality Assurance Operations) is a methodology that seamlessly integrates software testing and quality assurance into the DevOps process.
 The main goal of QAOps is to accelerate software delivery by making testing and quality assurance an integral part of the entire software development lifecycle – the SDLC.
 QAOps acts as a framework that improves the processes and operations related to software delivery while ensuring the overall quality of the project.
 It combines industry best practices from quality assurance with relevant IT operations and software development practices to create a comprehensive and unified delivery strategy.
 Unlike traditional approaches that view software testing as an add-on service at the end of the project development process, QAOps promotes quality assurance involvement from the beginning to the culmination of the software development lifecycle.
 This enables QA teams to provide ongoing control and guidance throughout the development cycle, enabling early identification and resolution of defects, ultimately speeding up the delivery of the final product.
 This approach also empowers QA teams, who have increased responsibility throughout the process.

-Shift-Left Testing: QAOps is a proponent of “Shift-Left” testing, which means introducing testing activities early in the development process.
+Shift-left testing: QAOps is a proponent of “shift-left” testing, which means introducing testing activities early in the development process.
 By initiating testing early in the development lifecycle, defects are discovered and eliminated early on, reducing the cost of troubleshooting later.
 Continuous testing: In QAOps, testing is performed continuously throughout the DevOps process.
-The focus is on automated testing, which provides rapid feedback and ensures that every code change is thoroughly verified.
+The focus is on automation testing, which provides rapid feedback and ensures that every code change is thoroughly verified.
 Collaboration and communication: QAOps encourages close collaboration between development, testing, and operations teams.
 Frequent communication and shared responsibilities help identify and resolve quality issues early.
 Automation: Automation is the foundation of QAOps.
 Test automation is used to create and execute test cases, perform regression testing, and verify code changes quickly.
-Continuous Monitoring: QAOps emphasizes continuous monitoring of applications in production.
+Continuous monitoring: QAOps emphasizes continuous monitoring of applications in production.
 Monitoring helps identify performance issues, bugs, and user experience in real time.

 Trigger